Fordham Forward FAQs for Faculty

 Will I have to be quarantined?

-Yes: Fordham requires anyone who was within 6 feet of the infected person for more than 10 minutes (or in an enclosed classroom for more than 60 minutes), with or without face coverings, to be quarantined for 14 days, even if you test negative for COVID-19 during the quarantine period.
+Yes: Fordham requires anyone who was within 6 feet of the infected person for more than 10 minutes in any 24-hour period, with or without face coverings, to be quarantined for 10 days, even if you test negative for COVID-19 during the quarantine period.
+(Being in the same classroom with a person who tests positive does not automatically require an individual to be quarantined.)

 Does Fordham now have instant point of care tests?